 At just around seven months old, Sonny needed specialized care to recover.
 In the wild, giant anteaters consume up to 30,000 ants and termites daily, so finding the right diet was crucial for her rehabilitation.
 After testing various foods, we found the perfect nutritional mix, and she has since thrived under our care.

 As part of her rehabilitation, Sonny was moved into a large pre-release enclosure in early 2024.
-Here, she has been learning essential survival skills and demonstrating excellent natural behaviors, making her a strong candidate for release.
-We have been incredibly impressed with her progress, and her release process has already begun.
-Ensuring her successful return to the wild is one of RAREC’s priority projects for 2025.
+There, she learned essential survival skills and demonstrating excellent natural behaviors, making her a strong candidate for release.
+We were incredibly impressed with her progress, and with each passing day, Sonny grews stronger and more independent.